-Monetary trust other than a specified solely-administered monetary trust (third-party beneficiary trust with beneficiaries yet to exist) To provide incentives to the Officers of our company Our company(Nippon Express) Mitsubishi UFJ Trust and Banking Corporation (Joint Trustee: The Master Trust Bank of Japan, Ltd.) Officers who satisfy the beneficiary requirements Third party having no conflict of interest with our company (certified public accountant) August 2016 (Plan to change to August 2019 to extend the trust period) August 2019 to August 2024 September 2016 Voting rights will not be exercised Common stock of our company 800 million yen (including trust fees and trust expenses) August 8, 2019 to August 9, 2019 Purchased from the stock market Our company(Nippon Express) Our company, as the rights holder, may receive residual assets within the scope of the reserve for trust $\frac{1}{2}$ expenses after deducting funds to acquire our shares from trust money.
+Content of the trust agreement.
+(1) Type of trust Monetary trust other than a specified solely-administered monetary trust (third-party beneficiary trust with beneficiaries yet to exist) (2) Purpose of trust To provide incentives to the Officers of our company (3) Entruster Our company (Nippon Express) (4) Trustee Mitsubishi UFJ Trust and Banking Corporation (Joint Trustee: The Master Trust Bank of Japan, Ltd.) (5) Beneficiaries Officers who satisfy the beneficiary requirements (6)Trust administrator Third party having no conflict of interest with our company (certified public accountant) (7) Initial Date of trust agreement August 2016 (Plan to change to August 2019 to extend the trust period) (8) Trust term August 2019 to August 2024 (9) Commencement of September 2016 the plan (10) Exercise of voting Voting rights will not be exercised rights (11) Class of shares to Common stock of our company be acquired (12) Upper limit of trust money 800 million yen (including trust fees and trust expenses) (13) Share acquisition period August 8, 2019 to August 9, 2019 (14) Share acquisition method Purchased from the stock market Our company (Ninnen Eyproce) (15) Rights holder Our company (Nippon Express) (16) Residual assets Our company, as the rights holder, may receive residual assets within the scope of the reserve for trust expenses after deducting funds to acquire our shares from trust money.